 Internal paperwork in the cabinet can also be helpful to figuring out the exact lineage of your red cabinet.
 Any previous dip switch setting instructions or monitor adjustment paperwork glued into the cabinet can help you find the cabinets true origin.
 Often these papers are either missing (removed by the operator), have deteriorated, or have been destroyed by pests.
-Sometimes you might get very lucky and an original owners manual might still be present in the bottom of the cabinet or an invoice from the operator.
+Sometimes you might get very lucky, and an original owner’s manual might still be present in the bottom of the cabinet or an invoice from the operator.
 Even if a game was converted into a different title lazy operators and technicians usually tend to leave things like previous paperwork or even original parts in the machine.

 Marquee, Bezel, Control Panel, and Side Art Variations

-As mentioned above, early Donkey Kong machines will be missing the Nintendo copyright information on the marquee, bezel, control panel overlay, and the side art.
-It has been reported that early Donkey Kong conversions in the factory from Radar Scope machine might not have even had side art.
-The placement of some early side art sometime seems to be much lower on the cabinet sides than the later higher placement (usually starting at about 3 inches form the top of the cabinet sides).
+As mentioned above, early production Donkey Kong machines will be missing the Nintendo copyright information on the marquee, bezel, control panel overlay, and the side art.
+It has been reported that early Donkey Kong conversions in the factory from Radar Scope machine might not have even had side art applied at the factory.
+The placement of some early side art sometime seems to be much lower on the cabinet sides than the later higher placement (usually starting at about 3 inches from the top of the cabinet sides).
 This lower side art placement could just be a random variation from workers attempting to get the games out as quickly as possible.
 Given how easily early Nintendo side art is peeled off the may or may not be true.

 Made in the USA Vs. Made in Japan Cabinets

 Despite having a dedicated USA headquarters for North American markets, early Nintendo products were all manufactured in Japan and then shipped to the USA.
 With the overwhelming success of Donkey Kong, Nintendo started to build cabinets in Redmond, Washington along with ones built in Japan and shipped to the USA to keep up with demand.
-All red cabinets however, were made in Japan and shipped to the USA factory in Redmond, WA.
+All red cabinets, however, were made in Japan and shipped to the USA factory.
 The more common light blue cabinets can be found with both Made in Japan and Made in USA serial number plate versions.
 This would continue with production of future Nintendo cabinets as well for other titles.
-There are slight variations in these cabinets as well, and like most things opinions of with one is "better" depends upon which collector you speak to.
+There are slight measurement and manufacturing variations in these cabinets as well, and like most things opinions of with one is "better" depends upon which collector you speak to.

 Other Cabinet Variations and Versions

 Donkey Kong was also made available in a dedicated cocktail cabinet and a smaller cabaret sized cabinet for the US market.
-The cabaret cabinets are rather difficult to find, since they were not sold in large numbers (I would estimate less than 2,000).
-Cabaret versions of almost all arcade games from a variety of companies are far less common than the upright versions as a general rule.
-The cocktail version seems to have been manufactured in a decent amount, but is normally somewhat shunned by players due to it's odd (but traditional for Japanese cocktail arcade games) flat to the player control panel design and lack of interesting art design elements.
+The cabaret cabinets are rather difficult to find today, since they were not originally sold in large numbers (I would estimate a production of less than 2,000 units).
+Cabaret versions of almost all arcade games from a variety of companies are far less common than the upright versions as a rule.
+The cocktail version seems to have been manufactured in a decently large amount but is normally somewhat shunned by collectors compared to the upright versions due to its odd (but traditional for Japanese cocktail arcade games) flat to the player control panel design and lack of interesting art design elements.
 Even as cocktail games go (which are normally less interesting to look at than their upright variats), Nintendo's design leaves something to be desired as far as esthetics.